December 2013 Publisher Letter

-Wishing you a peaceful, magical holiday season and a world of happiness in 2013,
+Wishing you a magical holiday season and joyous year filled with love,

 Gabriella Buchnik, Publisher